amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 These are the stages of building an OAuth 2.0 integration:
 1. Register your integration with Meraki.
 2. Request the administrator for permission to manage that organization using the OAuth Grant Flow.
-3. Acquire and use tokens.
+3. Acquire and use tokens to make API calls.
-4. Refresh your access token.
+4. Refresh your tokens to ensure secure and continuous access to your Meraki resources.

-### 1. Register Your Integration with Meraki
+### 1. Register your integration with Meraki
 To register your application, you must provide necessary details in the application registry.

 **Before you begin**: